CenturyLinkCloud/PublicKB/Release Notes/cloud-platform-release-notes-june-11-2015.md

 ###Bug Fixes (1)###

 * __Roles: Server Scheduler.__ A user with this role can schedule a power op, but they cannot perform a power op from server details.
-Now, when a user confirms the action, the user is redirected to the queue request and the request is processed
+Now, when a user confirms the action, the user is redirected to the queue request and the request is processed.

+* __Intra DC Firewall Additions.__ This experimental API has been updated with improved error messaging.
+When a user attempts to use this process to create a cross DC firewall, a 400 error is provided.
+The page loads faster too!

+* __Billing for Monthly Recurring Charges.__ We have made updates to ensure that previously omitted additional charges for services such as Dedicated Load Balancers and Cross Connects are included on monthly invoices.

+* __OVF Import Timeout.__ Importing cross DC OVF files can sometimes take more than 60 minutes.
+To ease any pain around this, timeouts have been increased from 60 minutes to 120 minutes.